ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftExternalAero.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAircraftExternalAero.forward_flight_filepath`
+              - Get the filepath for the forward flight aero file.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAircraftExternalAero.forward_flight_reference_area`
+              - Gets or sets the area of the lifting surface of the aircraft.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAircraftExternalAero.can_set_forward_flight_reference_area`
+              - Check whether you can set the reference area or whether it is specified in the file.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAircraftExternalAero.is_forward_flight_valid`
+              - Check whether the forward flight file is valid.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAircraftExternalAero.takeoff_landing_filepath`
+              - Get the filepath for the takeoff and landing aero file.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAircraftExternalAero.takeoff_landing_reference_area`
+              - Gets or sets the area of the lifting surface of the aircraft.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAircraftExternalAero.can_set_takeoff_landing_reference_area`
+              - Check whether you can set the reference area or whether it is specified in the file.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAircraftExternalAero.is_takeoff_landing_valid`
+              - Check whether the takeoff and landing file is valid.

 Import detail